Dental Crown Durham NC

-Dental crowns are one of the most widely used dental restorations, serving both restorative and cosmetic purposes.
-Dr. Brent L. Blaylock places dental crowns in his Durham dentist office to address a variety of dental health concerns and cosmetic dentistry needs.
+Dental crowns are widely used dental restorations, serving both restorative and cosmetic purposes.
+Dr. Brent L. Blaylock places dental crowns in his Durham dentist office to address various dental health concerns and cosmetic dentistry needs.

 What is a Dental Crown?

 A dental crown is a custom restoration that covers the entire tooth like a cap.
-Dr. Blaylock will take impressions of your teeth, and those will be used to fabricate the crown that will fit perfectly.
-They are cemented into place to provide a durable fit.
-They can mask many teeth imperfections, enhancing the appearance of discolored or misshapen teeth.
+Dr. Blaylock will take impressions of your teeth, and the lab uses them to fabricate the crown that will fit perfectly.
+The crown is cemented into place to provide a durable fit.
+It can mask many teeth imperfections, enhancing the appearance of discolored or misshapen teeth.

-They will also add strength to a tooth to prevent further damage.
+Crowns are a restorative dentistry treatment we provide to our patients in Durham, North Carolina.
+They add strength to a tooth to prevent further damage.
 To blend in with the rest of your natural teeth, we will color-match your tooth cap.
 Crowns are stain-resistant and can last many years if cared for properly.
-Tooth crowns are a restorative dentistry treatment we provide to our patients in Durham, North Carolina.

 About Dental Crowns